a-serapion/odin-recipes/README.md

 Hello, I am starting my first HTML project.
 We will see how it goes.
 I will do a reflection post after as well!
+*UPDATE* The project is complete.
+I would say it did not take me long to understand how to complete what I needed to complete.
+I felt comfortable throughout the process and well equipped to complete it with no difficulty.
+Hope to come back to it with CSS to make it prettier as it is still a very raw project.